-If a child is charged with murder, they must be remanded at the youth court or magistrates' court to appear before the Crown Court.40 A Crown Court judge can grant bail, RLAA or to YDA, and the same criteria set out above must be considered.
+If a child is charged with murder, but not attempted murder, they must be remanded at the youth court or magistrates' court to appear before the Crown Court.58 However the court must still consider whether to remand the child to Youth Detention Accommodation or Local Authority Accommodation using the criteria in LASPO as set out above.59 A Crown Court judge can grant bail, RLAA or to YDA, and the same criteria set out above must be considered.
+The Crown Court judge must consider bail by the second business day after the first hearing in the youth or magistrates' court (CrimPR 14.10).